Yamanaka-Lab-TUAT/BayesTexOpt/README.md

 ## Usage
 ### Training DNN
 1. Download the training data from <a href="http://web.tuat.ac.jp/~yamanaka/opendata.html">Website of Yamanaka Laboratory, TUAT</a>.
-2. Save the downloaded files to any directory.
+2. Save the training data to any directory.
 For example, 'E:/'.
 3. Edit "common/rawdata.py" so that ```ROOT_DIR``` is the same directory as that where the training data is saved.
 ```python : rawdata.py
 ROOT_DIR = 'E:/'
 ```

-4. Run "dataset.py" to load the training data and make the training dataset.
+4. Run "dataset.py" to prepare the training and validation datasets.
 ```bat
 conda activate tf_env
 python dataset.py
 ```

 5. Run "train_tfmodel.py" to train the DNN-3D using the training dataset.
-The trained DNN is saved in the directroy "tf_models/dnn3d/model.py".
+The trained DNN-3D will be saved in the directroy "tf_models/dnn3d/model.py".
 ```bat
 python train_tfmodel.py
 ```

-6. You can estimate Lankford values by executing "draw_rvalue.py".
+6. Run "draw_rvalue.py" to estimate Lankford values using the trained DNN-3D.

 ### Texture optimization using the trained DNN-3D
-1. Run "Bayesian Texture Optimization" by executing "optimize_rvalue_BO.py".
-The results are saved to the file named "Opt_result/ev_all.dat".
+1. Perform "Bayesian Texture Optimization" by running "optimize_rvalue_BO.py".
+The optimization results are saved to the file named "Opt_result/ev_all.dat".
 2. The parameters of Kernel function used in the Gaussian process regression (GPR) are saved in the file named "Opt_result/model.dat".
-3. The optimization results (i.e., 3D distribution of predictive mean, standard deviation, and acquisition function) can be visualize by executing "BO_result_visualizer.py" and open your web browser。
+3. The optimization results (i.e., 3D distribution of predictive mean, standard deviation, and acquisition function) can be visualize by running "BO_result_visualizer.py" and open your web browser.
+You can use an example result of Bayesian texture optimization, which is "???".

 ## License
 BSD License (3-clause BSD License)